 To accompany the sector specific guidance, a new training programme for the implementation of the UNGPs and the OECD Guidelines, specifically tailored for companies active in commodity trading will be launched in November 2018 by STSA.

 Requirements for Human Rights Due diligence are increasing.
 Countries are starting to introduce binding measures like the French law on the Corporate Duty of Vigilance or as foreseen by the German National Action Plan.
 Switzerland is currently considering introducing binding measures in the framework of the Responsible Business Initiative.
 In this context, the challenge for companies lies in the implementation of these expectations.

-3 Modules / November-December/ 30 total teaching hours: 9 hours per module
+3 Seminars / November-December/ 30 total teaching hours: 9 hours per module

 The course will follow the structure of the sector-specific guidance for the implementation of the UNGPs